BlackZork/mqmgateway/README.md

               count: 5
 ```

-A single slave address can be listed in mutiple entries like this:
+A single slave address can be listed in multiple entries like this:

 ```yaml
 modbus: